 Musk’s X Value Cut by Another Fidelity Writedown, Axios Reports

-(Bloomberg) -- Elon Musk’s X is now worth less than a third of the price the billionaire paid for the former Twitter Inc., according to Axios citing disclosures by Fidelity, which helped him complete the $44 billion purchase.
+(Bloomberg) -- Elon Musk’s X is now worth less than a third of the price the billionaire paid for the former Twitter Inc., Axios reported, citing disclosures by Fidelity.

 Most Read from Bloomberg